Worldwide Guide to Women in Leadership

 1884-1917 10th Asantehemaa Nana Yaa Akyeaa of Asante (Ghana)

-Mother the kings Kwaku Dua (1860-84) the 12th Asantahene in 1884, of Premph I (1888 and grandmother of Premph II.
+Mother the kings Kwaku Dua (1860-84) the 12th Asantahene in 1884, of Premph I (1888) and grandmother of Premph II.
 She had through strategic political marriages built the military power to secure the Golden Stool for her son.
 The British authorities offered to take the Asante under their protection, but Prempeh refused each request.
 In 1896 the British authorities entered Kumase and arrested Prempeh and Yaa Akayaa as well as Prempeh's father, and they were all send in exile.
 Succeeded as 11th Asantehemaa by daughter, Konadu Yaadom II, who was in office until 1944.
-Yaa Akyaa lived (ca. 1837-1917).
+Yaa Akyaa lived (circa 1837-1917).

 1885-86 Queen-Governor and Regent of the Realm H.M.
 Doña María Cristina de Austria y Austria-Este of Spain